futureofcoding/futureofcoding.org/episodes/index.md

 <hr>

-#### Interviews with toolmakers, researchers, computational artists, educators, and engineers, all with compelling viewpoints on what the future of computing could be.
+**Hosted by Ivan Reese**<br>
-**Hosted by Ivan Reese**
+_Interviews with toolmakers, researchers, computational artists, educators, and engineers, all with compelling viewpoints on what the future of computing could be._

 <span class="date">2022-01-05</span> [54 • Ella Hoeppner • Vlojure](/episodes/054)